-The results of stress and scenario testing demonstrate that through use of management actions, NHBC can maintain sufficient own funds over SCR to withstand the severe scenarios and stresses outlined above.
+The results of stress and scenario testing demonstrates NHBC maintains sufficient own funds over the SCR to withstand the severe scenarios and stresses outlined above.

 C.1 Underwriting risk

 Underwriting risk refers to the potential cost of deviations in the expected timing, frequency and severity of insured events relative to expectations at the time of underwriting (premium risk) and deviations in the timing and cost of settling existing insurance liabilities (reserve risk).
 This may also include the cost of administering insurance policies and claims.